 - If you have any questions you can always feel free to contact our Admissions Office by email to email@example.com or by phone on 020 7468 5147 and we'll be happy to help.

 Step 1: Apply through UCAS

-You must apply to this programme through the UCAS "Apply" system.
+You must apply to this programme through UCAS.
 See the UCAS website for further information, including lots of advice about how the UCAS application system works.
 The deadline is 15 January (18.00 GMT) for entry the following September.
 The course code for Gateway is D190 and the RVC's institution code is R84.
 You will not need a campus code.